-High quality and constructive audit reports will be required which contain sufficient detail to enable the MCA to continually improve its performance and which add value., Bidders should explain how they would meet this requirement and provide an example of an audit report and a copy of the organisation's Code of Practice and complaints policy as part of the tender documents.
+High quality and constructive audit reports will be required which contain sufficient detail to both provide assurance to the MCA on compliance and enable the MCA to continually improve its performance, including through the sharing of industry best practice and providing advice on reducing unnecessary bureaucracy.
+Bidders should explain how they would meet this requirement and provide an example of an audit report and a copy of the organisation's Code of Practice and complaints policy as part of the tender documents.